 The grey, outer ring of the model shows the productive states that are typically attained by a person who demonstrates the corresponding behaviours frequently, whereas the red, inner ring of the model shows the unproductive states that may be observed of a person who demonstrates the corresponding behaviours less frequently.

 The Genos emotional intelligence recruitment survey is the best measure of how often a candidate demonstrates emotional intelligence in the workplace.

 - Extensively researched and validated model and measure.

 - Results are presented in an engaging and readily accessible format with recommended interview questions and evaluation guides.

 The simple and secure administration platform makes it easy to set up survey groups, monitor survey progress and download finished reports.

 - The survey is timed, providing candidates with 30 minutes to complete.

 Includes sophisticated measures of lie detection, inflated scores and inconsistent responding, and adjust scores accordingly to ensure meaningful results are provided.

 How to access the Genos EI Recruitment Assessment?

-Currently, a Genos EI Certified Practitioner is required to run the Genos EI Recruitment Assessment and to debrief the results of the reports with hiring managers.
-Genos provides an EI Certification Program to allow learning and organisational development professionals, human resource consultants or managers, executive coaches, and organisational psychologists to administer Genos EI Assessments within their own or for client organisations.
+A Genos trainer is required to run the Genos EI Recruitment Assessment and to debrief the results of the reports with hiring managers.
+Genos provides:

 Game changing for business.
 Life changing for people.